stefanbudim/stefanbudim.github.io/_posts/2025-06-01-jinja-cli-tool.md

 ---
-title: "Jinja: minijinja-cli to render templates from the command-line without a python installation"
+title: "Jinja from the command-line without python"
 categories: [linux, kubernetes]
 tags: [linux, kubernetes]     # TAG names should always be lowercase
 ---

 [minijinja-cli](https://crates.io/crates/minijinja-cli) is a CLI tool to render [Jinja2](https://jinja.palletsprojects.com/en/stable/) templates.

 Jinja2 is very powerfull for system admins to generate config files or kubernetes descriptors.
 Jinja2 dependends on python and python packages.
-In enterprise environments it can hurt to maintain these dependencies.

-minijinja-cli is a rust implementation of Jinja without such dependencies.
+In enterprise environments it can hurt to maintain these dependencies. minijinja-cli is a rust implementation of Jinja without such dependencies.

 # Features
 - single command line execution